The St. Louis Aquarium is officially OPEN!

 If you visited Union Station Mall back in the 80’s and 90’s, you might remember Houlihan’s at the front of the building.
-That restaurant space is being revived into The Train Shed, an upscale dining experience with a contemporary American menu, high-end spirits and 20 beers on tap.
+That restaurant space has been revived into The Train Shed, an upscale dining experience with a contemporary American menu, high-end spirits and 20 beers on tap.

 Don’t worry about being priced out of lunch!
 The 1894 Cafe is a casual place to grab a quick burger, sandwich or pizza for families and school groups.
 The cafe is named after Union Station’s original opening date and will be open during the Aquarium operating hours.
 You’ll find it on inside Union Station on the second floor.

-Next to the St. Louis Wheel in the Train Park will be two renovated train cars serving up snacks, burgers, soda and beer.
+Next to the St. Louis Wheel in the Train Park are two renovated train cars serving up snacks, burgers, soda and beer.